-I live in the suburbs of a major city in Ohio.
+I live in the suburbs of Cincinnati, Ohio.
 I have 1 husband, 3 active kids and 1 spunky Jack Russell.
 We spend lots of time in the kitchen, at the ball fields, playing tag in the front yard or holding impromptu dance parties in our living room.
 I wouldn’t have it any other way.

 Professional inquiries: I enjoy working with a variety of brands as long as they fit with my beliefs, cooking style and my readers.
 I have worked with many brands in a variety of ways including recipe development, sponsored posts, giveaways, brands ambassadorship and more.
 Please contact me at email@example.com for a media kit or to discuss ways in which we can work together.

 Readers: I love talking to you.
 I’m always here to answer questions.
 Please feel free to leave specific questions regarding a recipe in the comment section of the post itself.
 Otherwise, please feel free to email me at firstname.lastname@example.org.
 Or connect with me on Facebook or Twitter.